Sanam Marvi: Early life and career

 Sanam Marvi's childhood was full of hardships and poverty.
-Marvi started getting music training at the age of 7.
+Marvi started music training at the age of 7.
 She is from a Sindhi Family.
-Her father, Faqeer Khan Muhammad, was also a Sindhi folk musician/harmonium player.
-He gave Marvi initial classical music training for 2 years, and later she learnt classical singing and raags from Ustad Fateh Ali Khan from Sindh in the Gwalior gharana tradition.
+Her father, Faqeer Khan Muhammad, was also a Sindhi folk musician/harmonium player who gave Marvi classical music training for 2 years.
+Later she learnt classical singing and raags from Nusrat Fateh Ali Khan from Sindh in the Gwalior gharana tradition.
 She says that she has also learned a lot from folk singer Abida Parveen.
 She performed in Rafi Peer Theatre in 2004 and 2005.

 Sanam Marvi debuted, in 2009, at ‘Virsa Heritage’, a music program on Pakistan Television Corporation channel hosted by Yousuf Salahuddin.
 She affectionately calls him 'like a baba to her' (a father figure to her) for giving her a big break in the Pakistani entertainment industry.
 Later she performed at Coke Studio Pakistan, a Pakistani television series featuring live music performances.

 Marvi performs sufi concerts around the world.
 She is considered among the 3 of the finest performers in the Sufi, ghazal and folk genres.
 The other 2 being Abida Parveen and Tina Sani.